HKJPN/MD-WORKS-PROVENANCE/README.md

 ### Why AGPL?

-In MD//WORKS Provenance, the verification logic is part of the academic trust model.
+In MD//WORKS PROVENANCE, the verification logic is part of the academic trust model.

 If an institution modifies the software, the important question should not become: